NazarTymiv/nextjs-discord-clone/README.md

 - **Channel Management**: Set up channels within servers for organized discussions.
 Channels can be categorized and configured as text, voice, or video channels.

 - **Invitations**: Invite others to join your servers and channels.
-Generate invite links with customizable settings for expiration and usage limits to control access.

 - **User Authentication**: Secure user registration and login system to protect user data.